Smallville (comics): Post-Crisis

 Smallville's history, as well as that of the Kents, is delved into in the late 1980s World of Smallville miniseries, plus the 1997-1998 miniseries The Kents.

-Later, Smallville was retconned to have a violent history, with green kryptonite, a common substance in the area, having a mutating, dangerous effect on normal citizens of the town (similar to the TV show Smallville).
+Later, Smallville was retconned to have a violent history, with green kryptonite, a common substance in the area, having a mutating, dangerous effect on citizens.
 This history, plus the near-destruction and reconstruction of the town by overzealous government forces, is explored in the storyline "The Search For Kryptonite".

 Law and government

 Smallville's chief of police is Chief Douglas Parker, who in pre-Crisis stories is considered a close ally of Superboy.
 Superboy is capable of being contacted by Chief Parker, as well as Lana Lang's father Professor Lewis Lang and the President of the United States, via a secret signal lamp hidden in the Kent household.
-Chief Parker exists in the post-Crisis DC comics, but his role is much less prominent.
+Parker exists in the post-Crisis DC comics, but his role is much less prominent.

 In the modern comics, Smallville also has a sheriff department.
-It is headed by Sheriff Hayes who is murdered by a Black Lantern version of Earth-Two's Superman at the time when he was talking to his superiors about transferring to Metropolis.
+It is headed by Sheriff Hayes, who was murdered by Earth-Two's Superman after he was resurrected as a Black Lantern.

 A storyline late in the run of The New Adventures of Superboy sees Smallville's town council propose building Smallville's first shopping mall, though the mall's construction is revealed out to have sinister ulterior motives.
 While the storyline is unfinished as the comic was cancelled before the story could be concluded, it does see Jonathan Kent decide to run for a city council seat to try to thwart the mall's construction.